followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/calculateSortValue.md

 ##### Angular

     <!--TypeScript-->
-    import { Dx{WidgetName}Module } from 'devextreme-angular';
+    import { Dx{WidgetName}Module } from "devextreme-angular";
     // ...
     export class AppComponent {
         customSortingFunction (rowData) {
             if (rowData.Position == "CEO")
-                return this.sortOrder == 'asc' ? "aaa" : "zzz"; // CEOs are always displayed at the top
+                return this.sortOrder == "asc" ? "aaa" : "zzz"; // CEOs are always displayed at the top
             else
                 return rowData.Position; // Others are sorted as usual }